Opportunities

 Solomon Center Senior Academic Fellow

-The Solomon Center for Health Law and Policy at Yale Law School is seeking to hire a recent J.D. to serve as a Senior Academic Fellow for the center beginning in the summer or fall of 2023.
-The fellow will assist in all aspects of the center’s substantive work and will work closely with the center’s staff (Faculty Director Professor Abbe Gluck; Executive Director; Senior Director; as well as administrative staff and visiting and adjunct health faculty).
+The Solomon Center for Health Law and Policy at Yale Law School is seeking to hire a recent J.D. to serve as a Senior Academic Fellow for the center beginning in the early 2024.
+Please submit an application by November 2023, The fellow will assist in all aspects of the center’s substantive work and will work closely with the center’s staff (Faculty Director Professor Abbe Gluck; Executive Director; Senior Director; as well as administrative staff and visiting and adjunct health faculty).
 Fellows will have time to pursue their own scholarship and clinical or policy projects.
 All previous fellows who have entered the legal academia job market have obtained tenure-track positions following their Solomon fellowship.

 The fellowship is available for one or two years, and both full-time and part-time applications will be considered.